-Klipsch Image S4i review
+Klipsch Image S4i full review

 In many respects this could be a straight-forward review.
 The Klipsch S4i are a set of in-ear buds that offer extremely good (although perhaps not utterly amazing) sound quality at premium price point.